paulgries/JavaGUIExamples/README.md

 Make sure you read and understand the example: [ButtonClickExample.java](src%2FButtonClickExample.java)

+## Exercise: click `Cancel` to clear the text fields

-As an exercise, add an action listener to the `Cancel` button that clears the text fields by calling method `setText`.
+For practice, add an action listener to the `Cancel` button that clears the text fields by calling method `setText`.
 You'll need to start by refactoring the cancel button code:

 Old:
 ```java